sst/sst/www/docs/constructs/App.md

 ### Specifying default function props

-You can set some function props and have them apply to all the functions in the app.
-This must be called before any stacks have been added to the application so that all functions are created with these defaults.
+You can set some function props and have them apply to all the functions in your app.
+This must be called before any stacks have been added to the application; so that all functions will be created with these defaults.

 ```js title="lib/index.js"
 export default function main(app) {